NaPiRE/napire2024/Data Analysis/Propositions.md

 ~~P 27b: The application of requirements engineering standards is checked by constructive quality assurance (e.g. via checklists or templates).~~
 ~~P 28: The RE standard is tailored at the beginning of a project by the project lead based on experiences.~~

+P 29: Teams with a good or very good relationship with their customers, ask these customers what assumptions to make.